Decadently Thick Hot Chocolate Recipe

 Instructions

-- Stir together the cornstarch, salt, and powdered sugar in the bottom of a heavy saucepan.
+- Stir together the cornstarch, salt, and confectioners' sugar in the bottom of a heavy saucepan.
 Add in milk and cream, and whisk together until cornstarch is fully dissolved.

 - Bring the milk to a boil over medium-high heat, whisking constantly.
-Reduce the heat to low, and continue whisking while the milk simmers for an additional minute.
+Reduce the heat to low as soon as the milk reaches a boil, and continue whisking while the milk simmers for an additional minute.

-- Pour into two large mugs, top with marshmallows, and enjoy!
+- Pour into two large or four small mugs, top with marshmallows, and enjoy!

 Recommended Products